mohansv208/2048/README.md

 # HOW TO PLAY:
 Use your arrow keys to move the tiles.
 Tiles with the same number merge into one when they touch.
 Add them up to reach 128!
-Use New Game Button for restarting the game.
+Use "New Game" Button for restarting the game.

 # LIMITATIONS:
 Currently the game is not supported in mobile devices